fleetdm/fleet/docs/2-Deployment/3-Adding-hosts.md

       define KOLIDE_TLS_CERTIFICATE
       ```

 Note that osqueryd requires a full certificate chain, even for certificates which might be trusted by your keychain.
-The "Fetch Kolide Certificate" button in the Add New Host screen will attempt to fetch the full chain for you.
+The "Fetch Fleet Certificate" button in the Add New Host screen will attempt to fetch the full chain for you.

 Once you've configured the `config.mk` file with the correct variables, you can run `make` in the `tools/mac` directory.
 Running `make` will create a new `kolide-enroll.pkg` file which you can import into your software repository and deploy to your mac fleet.